[ need ]

 Origin of need

-Synonyms for need
+synonym study for need

 British Dictionary definitions for need

 (tr) to be in want ofto need money

 (tr) to require or be required of necessity (to be or do something); be obligedto need to do more work

 (takes an infinitive without to) used as an auxiliary in negative and interrogative sentences to express necessity or obligation, and does not add -s when used with he, she, it, and singular nounsneed he go?

 (intr) archaic to be essential or necessary tothere needs no reason for this

 the fact or an instance of feeling the lack of somethinghe has need of a new coat

 a requirementthe need for vengeance

 necessity or obligation resulting from some situationno need to be frightened

 distress or extremitya friend in need

 extreme poverty or destitution; penury